 We've (of course) mastered traditional road food: we've got chip stands and classic diners where travellers can load up on hearty fare like poutine as well as innovative local dishes.

-But we also have dozens of farmers' markets, foraging opportunities, and a burgeoning natural food circuit with vegetarian, vegan, organic, and gluten-free options.
+But we also have dozens of farmers' markets, bakeries serving butter tarts, grass-fed cheese, foraging opportunities, and a burgeoning natural food circuit with vegetarian, vegan, organic, and gluten-free options.

 And we've got some cultural corners that may surprise you, from superlative Italian food in Sudbury and Sault Ste.
 Marie to Finnish cuisine in Thunder Bay.

-Even if you're coming up North not so much to dine as to rough it in the deep woods, you've still gotta eat—and we've got some great tips for camping food, local ingredients and products, and the classic Northern Ontario meal: a shore lunch, freshly caught fish fried up right on a campfire.
+Even if you're coming up North not so much to dine as to rough it in the deep woods, you've still gotta eat—and we've got some great tips for camping meal planning, local ingredients and products to try, and of course, the classic Northern Ontario meal that's on everyone's bucket list: a shore lunch, freshly caught fish fried up right on a campfire.

-Whatever your tastes, if you're looking for places with character, terroir, or local eats, you've come to the right place.
+Whatever your tastes, if you're looking for character, terroir, or a restaurant with a view, you've come to the right place.